A newspaper wrapper from the Philadelphia Cricket Club

 at Stampex some years I hesitated for a while before paying for it.

 In my mind cricket and the United States did not seem go together and there

 was no instance of a newpaper wrapper from a cricket club in my records.

-wrappers I have recorded a total 148 different United States wrappers with private
+there are a total 340 different United States wrappers with private

 overprints.
 The total number of different wrappers with private overprints from